 The EU and its TSO electricity companies are gaining ground in green energy.

 While President Trump is considering departing from the Paris Agreement—and has already rolled back a significant portion of the Obama-era regulations on emissions and standards—our European friends across the pond are doubling down on their commitment to sustainability.
+Furthermore, in the land down under, Australia, BSK Electrical said that wind and solar energy in Australia is only going to get more popular.

 The Paris Agreement officially went into effect in November of 2016, and 192 parties—191 states and the European Union—signed the accord in an attempt to curb global warming and reduce greenhouse gas emissions.